 - God’s divine purpose (Ephesians 1:10)

-- Prayer of thanksgiving for those who have remained faithful in Christ (Ephesians 1:15)
+- Prayer of thanksgiving for those who have remained faithful in Christ Jesus unto the praise of His glory (Ephesians 1:15)

 - Through God’s grace, we are saved and made new (Ephesians 2:4-5)